Intelligent Document Processing (IDP): The Ultimate Guide to Faster, More Accurate Data Analysis

 Technologies like machine learning, natural language processing, and computer vision have all developed to the point where they enable IDP to lead the document classification and data capture function entirely.

-Modern IDP can also scale in line with an organization’s needs, whether it is a small amount of documentation or a massive processing operation.
+Modern intelligent document processing AI can also scale in line with an organization’s needs, whether it is a small amount of documentation or a massive processing operation.
 IDP presents businesses with an important advantage: unlike older data capture technology, it understands the data it is scanning for and capturing thanks to the artificial intelligence technology with which it is designed.

 This means that IDP can do much more than mere data capture technology, namely interpreting the data for business insights and continually learning for increasingly precise performance and less human involvement.